willkurt/lacan-racket/markdown/lacan.md

 He then creates some simple rules that can can be used to transform a sequence of three of these symbols into three new symbols `'(1 2 3)`.

 To demonstrate Lacan's rules we'll implement series of racket functions that check whether or not a given string of `+` and `-` maps to the target symbol.
-Lacan, being Lacan, expresses these symbols in a more indirect way, but the following definitions will suffice to showing Lacan's larger point.
+Lacan, being Lacan, expresses these symbols in a more indirect way, but the following definitions will suffice to show Lacan's larger point.

 The symbol 1 is defined as either `+++` or `---`